shayangheidi/mochihealthapp/README.md

 ## How it was created

-The app was written in Python using the dash/plotly packages mostly and deployed to Google Cloud Run via Docker.
+The app was written in Python using the Dash/Plotly packages (using Dash Mantine components) mostly and deployed to Google Cloud Run via Docker.
 Data is recorded via Google Sheets.

+## How to debug

+To run locally, run the following command in your terminal

+`python .\index.py`

 ## Link to the app